© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Early Medieval and Medieval urban remains, Milborne Port is a scheduled monument protected by Historic England under reference 1017393.
 View the official record →

-Milborne Port is a scheduled ancient monument in Somerset comprising Early Medieval and Medieval urban remains.
+Milborne Port is a medieval urban settlement located in Somerset whose surviving archaeological remains indicate occupation and development during the Early Medieval and Medieval periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017393.

 Early Medieval and Medieval urban remains, Milborne Port is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017393.